jobrien2001/mkvdts2ac3.py/README.md

+Forked from dcthomson and added a few enchancements

 `mkvdts2ac3.py` is a python script for linux, windows or os x which can be used for converting the DTS in Matroska (MKV) files to AC3.
 It provides you with a set of options for controlling the resulting file.